c-v-ya/blog/src/pages/2020-01-08-sql-cursor-via-context-manager/index.md

 author: "Constantine Yarushkin"
 description: "Automatically closing database connection with Context Manager"
 image: "taylor-vick-M5tzZtFCOfs-unsplash.jpg"
+tags: "python, sql, context manager"
 ---

 ## Automatically closing database connection with Context Manager

 _Photo by_ [_Taylor Vick_](https://unsplash.com/@tvick?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) _on_ [_Unsplash_](https://unsplash.com/@tvick?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

 If you don't know what a Context Manager is I recommend you to read about them.
 Dan Bader wrote a good article.
-But since you are here, why not read [my post](https://c-v-ya.github.io/blog/2019/11/04/why-context-manager-is-useful.html)?
+But since you are here, why not read [my post](https://c-v-ya.github.io/blog/2019-11-04-why-context-manager-is-useful)?

 Now, it's nothing special to write a cursor.
 You need a driver and credentials to connect to the database.
 In this example I'll use MySQL driver.
 My credentials are stored in `settings.py` (not in plain text but environment variables) as a dictionary.